Bibox (BIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bibox Historical Price

-According to the latest data gathered on Bibox live price page, the current price of Bibox is 0.0040085USD.
-The circulating supply of Bibox(BIX) is 117.40M BIX , giving it a market capitalization of $470.60K.
+According to the latest data gathered on Bibox live price page, the current price of Bibox is 0.00400839USD.
+The circulating supply of Bibox(BIX) is 117.40M BIX , giving it a market capitalization of $470.58K.

 In the past month, Bibox has experienced a -2.29% change, reflecting approximately $-0.000091 to its value.
 This indicates that BIX could witness further price changes in the near future.